-The Institute provides three principal avenues for undergraduate research: the Summer Undergraduate Research Fellowships (SURF) program, research courses for academic credit and senior theses, and research for pay under a faculty member's grant or contract.
-Students may combine these options, but they may not receive both pay and credit (at the same time) for the same piece of work.
-Students registering for a research course during the summer do not have to pay tuition.
+The Institute offers the opportunity for qualified students to engage in research early in their careers under the supervision of a faculty member.
+There are four principal avenues for undergraduate research: the senior thesis, the Summer Undergraduate Research Fellowships (SURF) program, research courses for academic credit, and research for pay under a faculty member's grant or contract.
+Students may combine these options but may not receive both pay and credit at the same time for the same piece of work.